Language: EN

 }

-In the case of JavaScript the syntax is very similar.
-The only difference is that we are going to initialize the counter variable with let, instead of with the variable type.
-But the syntax of the While loop is identical:
+In the case of JavaScript, the syntax is very similar.
+The only difference is that we will initialize the counter variable with let, instead of with the variable type.
+But the syntax of the While is identical:

 {